harrtho/alfred-duden/README.md

 ## Licensing, thanks

-The code of this workflow is released under the [MIT licence][mit-licence].
+The code of this workflow is released under the [MIT license][mit-license].

-This workflow is based on the following libraries (also released under the MIT licence):
+This workflow is based on the following libraries (also released under the MIT license):

 - The legendary [Beautiful Soup][bs] by [Leonard Richardson][lenny],
 - the extremely awesome [html5lib][h5l] by [James Graham][jgraham] & co. and